 Mansfield Dam Park

-Mansfieldy Dam Park is just one of many places to fish this big lake.
+Mansfield Dam is just one of many places to fish lake Austin.
 In year of past, this was a great bass lake.
 But the carp have invaded and decimated much of the grasslands the bass loved so much.
 Boo Hoo.
-Emma Long Park and Commons Ford Ranch Park are also great places to spend the day and fish from the bank in Austin.
+It has had a major effect on the quality of bass fishing in Lake Austin.

 McKinney Falls State Park